adamburkegh/toothpaste/README.md

 ## Windows CLI
 From version 0.9.3.0, a `toothpaste-win-exe-version.zip` file is included in the release.
 When unzipped it contains a self-contained executable file and a Python wrapper.

-`bin\toothpaste.exe` is a command line application.
+`toothpaste.exe` is a command line application.
 See the help included using `toothpaste --help`.

 ## Python
 `scripts/toothpaste.py` is a Python wrapper using [pm4py](https://pm4py.fit.fraunhofer.de/). pm4py will need to be available in the Python environment and `toothpaste.exe` on the PATH.
 It invokes the toothpaste miner using the CLI and returns a pm4py Petri net.
 The script can also be copied as a starting point for more sophisticated use if needed.